 Today Queen Letizia was at the Palace of Congresses and Exhibitions of Galicia, in Santiago de Compostela city to commemorate the World Red Cross Day and Red Crescent Day and presented the Gold Medals to the volunteers and staff.

-World Red Cross and Red Crescent Day is celebrated on May 8, coinciding with the birth of Henry Dunant, its founder.
-The philanthropist and Swiss businessman Henry Dunant was on a work trip in Algeria when he decided to travel to Solferino to meet Napoleon III.
-On June 24, 1859, just after his arrival, the war between the Austrian and Franco-Piedmontese army began.
+World Red Cross and Red Crescent Day are celebrated on May 8, coinciding with the birth of Henry Dunant, its founder.
+The philanthropist and Swiss businessman Henry Dunant were on a work trip in Algeria when he decided to travel to Solferino to meet Napoleon III.
+On June 24, 1859, just after his arrival, the war between the Austrian and Franco-Piedmontese armies began.
 The fight ended with almost 40,000 wounded or dead.

 The International Committee of the Red Cross was officially founded on February 17, 1863, coinciding with the first meeting of this group of experts.
 The International Committee of the Red Cross has won the Nobel Peace Prize three times, in addition to the Balzan Prize and the Jaime Brunet International Prize.
 On June 13, 2012, the Red Cross was also awarded the Prince of Asturias Award for International Cooperation.

 Today’s event was dedicated to the reflection on the influence of the Environment on the living conditions of people.
-The Gold Medals of the Spanish Red Cross are the main distinctions granted by the humanitarian organization to recognize social commitment and solidarity work.
+The Gold Medal of the Spanish Red Cross is the main distinction granted by the humanitarian organization to recognize social commitment and solidarity work.

 The event started with a video presentation “Committed to the environment and with people” that explains the working of the organization.

-Then the gold medal winners were announced who received the honors from Her Majesty.
+Then the gold medal winners were announced who received the honours from Her Majesty.

 Underneath the blazer, Letizia wore a white silk blouse I assume from the same label.

 Letizia paired the look with Carolina Herrera accessories.
-She was wearing CH leather salons and carried Astrud clutch.
+She was wearing a CH leather salon and carried an Astrud clutch.